Associated British Foods plc – Annual report – 14 September 2019

 For lessors, IFRS 16 substantially retains existing accounting requirements and continues to require classification of leases either as operating or finance in nature.

-The group has engaged external experts to support its implementation project and established a steering committee to oversee its governance, which reports regularly to the Audit committee.
-During the current period, the group performed a detailed groupwide impact assessment which identified that most existing operating lease arrangements meet the revised definition of a lease.
+The group engaged external experts to support its implementation project and established a steering committee to oversee its governance, which reported to the Audit committee.
+During the current period, the group largely completed its implementation project.

 IFRS 16 permits a choice of transitional approaches: a fully retrospective approach with an adjustment made to the opening retained earnings of the comparative period; or a modified retrospective approach where the cumulative effect of initial application is recognised at the date of initial application without restating prior periods.